FrancyCat/lodb/README.md

 1. Mehuly Chakraborthy (mehuly.chakraborthy@studenti.unipd.it| 2107432| mehuly25)
 2. Hufsa Memon (Hufsa.memon@studenti.unipd.it| 2106237| Hufsa05)
 3. Francisca Chidubem Ezeobi (franciscachidubem.ezeobi@studenti.unipd.it| 2110514| FrancyCat)
-4. Sahareesh Agha (sahareesh.aghgia@studenti.unipd.it| 2122003| Sahareesh-Agha)

 ### Organisation of the repository ###

 The repository is organised as follows:
-* DomainOfInterest: This folder contains the domain of interest for our ontology.
+* Dataset: This folder contains the datasets in yaml format that we used for our project.
-* VisualGraph: This folder contains the Graph of our model.
+* Notebooks: This folder contains the ipynb files for data cleaning and serialisation for rdf triples.
-* Ontology: This folder contains the .owl file for our ontology.
+* Ontology: This folder contains the .ttl file for our ontology and the visual schema of the same.
-* Datasets: This folder contains the datasets that we used for our project.
+* RDFTriples: This folder contains the rdf triples (.ttl files) generated using the ontology and notebooks.

 ### Dataset ###
 *[Dataset Link](https://cricsheet.org/downloads/)